Annual Reports to

 the job but it was seasonal.

-and news from the next generation in our family.
-Earlier this year when Andrea
+family pictures and news from the next generation in our family.
+Earlier this

-and Andy visited DC I remembered a picture of our
+year when Andrea and Andy visited DC I remembered a

 reformed church.
 In the front row from left to right are: